marcorosso768/marcorosso768.github.io/_pages/en/supervision.md

 layout: page
 permalink: /supervision/
 title: supervision
-description: <i>My supervision covers undergraduate thesis students and research assistants at the master's level.
-With thesis students, my emphasis is on developing an independent research question and building the methodological tools to address it rigorously.
-With research assistants, the focus is on hands-on engagement with empirical workflows, from data construction to analysis.
-The page lists current and past students I have supervised.</i>
+description: <i>I supervise bachelor's theses and coordinate research assistants.
+With thesis students, the focus is on turning a question into a feasible research design; with research assistants, on empirical workflows from data construction to analysis.</i>
 subtitle: >
   <div class="lang-links">
       <a href="/it/supervisione/" hreflang="it">supervisione</a>